alphagov/govuk-developer-docs/source/manual/postgresql.html.md

 restore of the very latest backup available (`/usr/local/bin/wal-e_restore`).
 The environmental variables which define the AWS credentials will need to be present.
 After the base backup is imported you can watch postgres restoring WAL chunks by `tail -f` on the postgres log.

+Replication to the standby databases may fail after restoring a backup to the primary.
+The solution is to also restore the backup to the standby, at which point normal replication will take over.
+You can also [resync it from the primary](/manual/setup-postgresql-replication.html#syncing-a-standby).

 ### WAL-E failing with errors about GPG

 WAL-E does not work with password-protected GPG secret keys, but ours